Phone conversation between Barack Obama and Hassan Rouhani

-The telephone call between Hassan Rouhani and Barack Obama took place on September 27, 2013 during Hassan Rouhani's first visit to New York, at John F. Kennedy International Airport in New York City.
-This historic 15-minute telephone conversation was the first communication between the two countries since ties were severed in 1979.
+The phone conversation between Barack Obama and Hassan Rouhani took place on September 27, 2013 during Rouhani's trip to New York.
+The 15-minute telephone conversation was the first communication between the two countries since ties were severed in 1979.
 Hundreds of international news agencies and newspapers headlined their news coverage by telephone calls from Barack Obama and Hassan Rouhani.

-Six years later, Rouhani re-defended the move, saying:

-Event description
+Event

 In the final hours of Friday, September 27, 2013, while Hassan Rouhani and the Iranian delegation participating in the 68th General Assembly of the United Nations were about to return to Iran from John F. Kennedy Airport, Hassan Rouhani for the first time in history of the Islamic Republic of Iran spoke directly to US President Barack Obama by telephone while sitting in a limousine heading to the airport, The phone call mostly emphasizing the political will of the two sides to resolve the Iranian nuclear issue quickly and setting the stage for resolving other issues and cooperating on regional issues.
 The news of this phone call quickly became the first news of the international media and it was referred to as a historical event.
 In the conversation, Rouhani ended the call by saying, "Have a Nice Day!" and Obama responded by saying "Thank you.
 Khodahafez (goodbye)."
 This phone call, because it was the first telephone conversation of the President of Iran with the President of the United States and was considered as the first verbal contact of senior officials of the Islamic Republic of Iran with senior US officials, was strongly reflected in the media inside and outside Iran.